golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/accessing-internet.md

 ---
-title: Tutorial on how to access the Internet from the Provider
-description: Accessing the Internet from Provider Tutorial
+title: Enabling Internet Access for Requestor Tasks on Golem Network
+description: Step-by-step guide for Golem requestors to enable internet access in tasks, detailing manifest creation and provider security.
+pageTitle: Golem Requestors' Guide to Internet Access for Tasks
 type: tutorial
 ---